koolreport/examples/reports/amazing-theme/introduction/_description.md

 The theme will:

-1. Change the css applied to report such as layouts, buttons
+1. Change the CSS applied to report such as layouts, buttons
 2. Apply new color scheme to charts